Why Did The VA Deny My Tinnitus Claim? | 3 Reasons

 The first step is to file a Supplemental Claim, which is used to add new evidence, such as a lay statement outlining how the tinnitus claim started during active duty.
 If you show tinnitus in your service records, and you have not submitted them with your VA tinnitus claims in the past, you should submit them along with any relevant medical records.

 If your Supplemental Claim is denied, you can then file a Higher Level Review Claim.
 The Higher Level Review will be reviewed by a more senior staff member but does not allow for new evidence.
-If you are still not satisfied with the decision, you can appeal to the Board of Veterans’ Appeals.
+If you are still not satisfied with the decision you received, you can appeal to the Board of Veterans’ Appeals.

 The Board of Veterans’ Appeals is the highest level of review within the VA, and they have the authority to overturn previous decisions.
 In addition, if you believe that your tinnitus was caused by a secondary condition, such as hearing loss or head trauma, you can file a claim for that condition as well.
 By understanding the appeals process, you can ensure that your claim will receive the full review it deserves.